ToothlessRider/ESE_Notes/Cloud_Computing_ESE.md

 Q4. b **Describe Openstack Cloud Architecture and its key components.**

 Ans.
 OpenStack is a cloud operating system that controls large pools of compute, storage, and networking resources throughout a datacenter, all managed through a dashboard that gives administrators control while empowering their users to provision resources through a web interface.

+It has SaaS, IaaS and PaaS capabilities

 #### Major Openstack Components :
 *Service - Compute